mdvanes/polygram/BLOG.md

 The article uses Babel and import from npm modules.
-Was easy to migrate, but loses the poly serve/demo pages. @
+Was easy to migrate, but loses polyserve / the poly serve/demo pages / polylint still possible? wct still possible? @

 It was not just a matter of adding ts loader (and changing the extensions.)  @ Show first html webpack config